LDMX-Software/ldmx-sw/Detectors/tools/cosmic_viewer/README.md

 model; the newer CAD does not make their internal descriptions a surveyed match.

 The original CAD export omitted 965 shape placements.
 Some unclassified parts remain in the support overlay.
-Viewing was tested on macOS; the Linux installation recipe has not been exercised on a clean machine.
+The build and checks also passed in a fresh Python virtual environment on macOS; the Linux installation recipe has not been exercised on a clean machine.